guyonroche/promish/README.md

  It adds some of the useful features found in many of the other popular promise libraries such as Q and Bluebird.
  It is designed to be interchangeable with the ES6 Promise as its interface is a superset of the Promise class.

+This is probably one of the smallest promise libraries - currently around 6.5kb (smaller than this README!) and comes with no dependencies (other than ES6 Promises).

 # Installation

 npm install promish